SverdoSverdo/VGS_karakterulempe/README.md

 ### `00_settings.R`

 Sets the working directory and loads all required packages.
-It also documents the folder structure of your working directory that the other scripts assume:
+It also documents the folder structure of your working directory that the other scripts require:
 `scripts/`, `data.temp/`, `results/expected_grades/`, `results/models/` and
 `results/plots/`.